| INTEGRITYSETUP(8) | Maintenance Commands | INTEGRITYSETUP(8) |

 Resizes an active mapping <name>.

-If --size (in 512-bytes sectors) or --device-size are not specified, the size is computed from the underlying device.
+If --size (in 512-byte sectors) or --device-size is not specified, the size is computed from the underlying device.
 After resize, the recalculating flag is set.
 If --wipe flag is set and the size of the device is increased, the newly added section will be wiped.

-Increasing the size of integrity volumes is available since the Linux kernel version 5.7, shrinking should work on older kernels too.
+Increasing the size of integrity volumes has been possible since the Linux kernel version 5.7; shrinking should work on older kernels, too.

 <options> can be [--size, --device-size, --wipe].